-To assess the likely impact of sea level rise on site flooding, the hydraulic model was re-run for the adopted 1 in 100 year ARI flooding scenario with the downstream boundary condition of the 1 in 20 year ARI sea level (i.e. scenario 2) increased by 0.91 m.
-Results of the model are summarised below.
+To assess the likely impact of sea level rise on site flooding, the hydraulic models were re-run for the adopted 1 in 100 year ARI flooding scenario with the downstream boundary condition of the 1 in 20 year ARI sea level (i.e. scenarios 2 and 7) increased by 0.91 m.
+Results of the model are summarised in Table 15.

-Results (D115 - 117 Attachment B) show that flood levels at the site generally increase by 0.14 - 0.50 m.
+Results (Attachment B) show that flood levels at the site generally increase by up to 0.6 m for the peak Moonee Creek flood.
 Peak velocities in the lower Moonee Creek system for climate change conditions are generally increased over the floodplain areas and decreased in the main channel.
 Flood hazard increases with increased depth and the site access driveway to Lot 2 DP1097743 will be inundated to a greater depth and for a longer period of time.